Revant-Annam/RISC-V_vsd_AR_week4/Tasks/README.md

       * **When $V_{in}$ is high ($V_{DD}$)**: The NMOS gate-source voltage is $V_{DD}$, so it is strongly **on**, pulling the output node `vout` down to ground.
 The PMOS gate-source voltage is 0V, so it is in **cutoff**.
       * **During the transition (around $V_{in} \approx V_M$)**: Both the NMOS and PMOS transistors are simultaneously in their **saturation regions**, creating a direct path between $V_{DD}$ and ground.
 This causes a short-circuit current to flow and results in the high voltage gain (steep slope) of the characteristic.

   * **How this ties back to STA**: The VTC is the foundation of digital logic levels.
 The switching threshold ($V_M$) and the steepness of the transition region define the **noise margins** of the gate.
-A well-defined $V_M$ and high noise margins ensure that the gate is robust against voltage fluctuations on its input.
+A well-defined $V_m$ and high noise margins ensure that the gate is robust against voltage fluctuations on its input.
 In Static Timing Analysis (STA), the input logic thresholds ($V_{IL}$, $V_{IH}$) used in timing libraries are directly derived from this VTC curve.
 These thresholds define the valid "0" and "1" logic levels and are critical for determining if a signal transition is valid.

 ### Conclusions

 The VTC experiment successfully characterized the DC switching behavior of the CMOS inverter, confirming its near-ideal properties as a logic gate.
 The sharp transition and well-defined output levels demonstrate its effectiveness in restoring signal integrity.
-The extracted switching threshold ($V_M$) is a fundamental parameter that not only defines the inverter's switching point but also serves as a critical input for creating the timing and noise models used in the design and verification of larger digital circuits.
+The extracted switching threshold ($V_M$) is a fundamental parameter that not only defines the inverter's switching point but also serves as a critical input for creating the timing and noise models used in the design and verification of digital circuits.
 Any variation in this VTC due to process or environmental changes will directly impact the circuit's noise immunity and functional reliability.

 ### References / Citations